Reverse Mortgage FAQs

 Is it expensive?

 Not necessarily.
-The majority of closing costs and fees can be financed into the loan.
-The only upfront costs typically required are for the HUD required independent counseling session.
-Compared to selling a home and moving a reverse mortgage can provide relatively cost efficient access to your home equity.
+The majority of closing costs and fees can be financed into the reverse mortgage loan.
+In comparison to selling your home and moving, a reverse mortgage loan may provide a more cost efficient option by allowing the homeowner to access a portion of their home equity.

 When does it have to be paid back?

-The loan becomes due when all of the homeowners have passed away or permanently moved out of the property provided that taxes and insurance are paid and home is maintained to FHA standards.
+The loan becomes due when all of the homeowners have passed away or have permanently moved out of the property, provided that taxes and insurance are paid and the home is maintained according to Federal Housing Administration (FHA) standards.

 Are there limits on how I can use the money?

-Does a reverse mortgage sell the home to the bank?
+Does obtaining a reverse mortgage mean the bank owns the home?

-Banks and other lenders seek to make loans and earn interest not to own property; consequently, the bank or lender does not purchase the home.
-Instead, the bank or lender adds a lien in the form of a reverse mortgage onto the title so that it can eventually collect the amount loaned plus interest.
+No, banks and other lenders are interested in originating loans and earning interest.
+Rather than owning the home, the bank or lender adds a lien in the form of a reverse mortgage loan onto the title so they can eventually collect the amount loaned plus interest.

 Will the estate inherit the home?